IMERSS/detecting-local-extinction/content/docs/baseline-analysis/criteria/index.md

   </script>
 </div>

-From this resulting list, one might apply additional criteria to select a set of candidates for extinction risk assessment.
+One might apply additional criteria to select a set of candidates for extinction risk assessment.
 This tutorial focuses on a subset of taxa we considered in our study: *Crassula connata*, *Meconella oregana*, *Plagiobothrys tenellus*, and *Primula pauciflora*.

+{{% imgproc plants Fill "2400x600" %}}
+{{% /imgproc %}}

 ## Other important criteria to consider: